 Crypt of Fray Leopoldo

 It is the 2nd most visited place in Granada, behind only the Alhambra.
-You can’t imagine the importance of Fray the figure of Leopoldo.
+You can’t imagine the importance of Fray Leopoldo de Alpandeire.
 Discover the true reality behind his humble, posthumous and remarkable figure.

 The Palace of Charles V

-The Palacio de Carlos V is the headquarters of the Museo de Bellas Artes de Granada and, since 1994, also of the Museo de la Alhambra.
+The Palace of Charles V is the headquarters of the Museo de Bellas Artes de Granada and, since 1994, also of the Museo de la Alhambra.
 More value, if possible, for an astonishing scenery as a whole.

 Basilica of Virgen de las Angustias